Find Business Schools

 Skills for General Economics Majors

-general economics majors are found most commonly in careers in which the following skills are important:
+A major in general economics prepares you for careers in which the following skill-sets are crucial:

 undefined